Working Principle of a Horizontal Lathe

 - Longitudinal feed (Z-axis)

-- The carriage moves parallel to the spindle axis along the bed guideways, enabling the turning of external cylinders, internal holes, and long shaft surfaces.
+- The carriage moves parallel to the spindle axis along the bed guideways, enabling the turning of external cylinders, internal bores, and long shaft surfaces.

 - Horizontal feed (X-axis)